pgoron/as_stuck_migration/README.md

 # Introduction
 This repository reproduces an unexpected behavior of aerospike when corrupted records are encountered on disk during rebalancing process.

-After having read a bad record from disk, rebalancing process is not progressing anymore because emitter node keep retransmitting an invalid migration message that is never acknowledged by receiver side.
+After having read a bad record from disk, rebalancing process is not progressing anymore because emitter node keeps retransmitting an invalid migration message that is never acknowledged by receiver side.